nonnb/nonnb.github.io/src/SmartGit/Manual/Integrations/AI.md

 # AI Integration

-This article describes how to configure SmartGit to integrate to supported AI Services, and to tailor tokenization and prompting to suit the needs of your organization and repository.
+This article describes how to configure SmartGit to integrate with supported AI services and tailor tokenization and prompting to suit the needs of your organization and repository.

 - [Supported Services](#supported-services)
 - [Git configuration settings](#configuration)